Helping teens stay balanced

 What is your outlook on life?

-What is your relationship with yourself and others?
+How is your relationship with yourself and others?

 Believe it or not, your self-confidence and trust in others also influence your teen’s self-confidence.